Black bean soup, a healthy, hearty, satisfying and comforting meal or side dish. It's ready in 30 minutes and extremely easy to make.

 - 2 bay leaves

-- 1/8 tsp crushed red pepper flakes (optional)
+- ⅛ teaspoon crushed red pepper flakes, optional

 - Heat the oil in a large pot, add the veggies (celery, garlic, onion and red bell pepper) and cook over medium-high heat for 5 minutes or until golden brown, stirring occasionally.
 If you don't eat oil, just use some vegetable stock or water instead.